 Each of the templates includes all the basic information necessary for your email to comply with most standard regulations.
 This includes the inclusion of a physical address for your business, the mandatory unsubscribe link as well as some other useful information.

-If you’ve got your own media such as logos or proprietary images, those can be uploaded to the system and used in your newsletters as well.
+If you’ve got your own media such as logos, proprietary images or royalty-free images, those can be uploaded to the system and used in your newsletters as well.
 You’re allowed up to 2GB of storage, so it’s unlikely you’ll run out anytime soon.

 Once you’ve named, edited and are satisfied with the email campaign you’ve designed, you can save it and either send it immediately or schedule it for a later, automated delivery time and date.
 Constant Contact follows Australian Western Standard Time (AWST), so you’ll have to convert your local time following that to schedule emails correctly.